BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

 2. The name inputted by the user must be of a single word.
 #### Settings to be played on:
 1. Set the terminal window to full screen to prevent too many cut off words.
+#### Other things to take note of:
+1. The sample input and output files are for reference only.
+Due to the random nature of our game, it is highly unlikely that the same inputs will generate the same outputs.
+2. Our code has lines which are very long due to us dealing with raw string literals.
+According to https://google.github.io/styleguide/cppguide.html#Line_Length, this is acceptable.